explodecomputer/pelotas_2015/gwas/README.md

 - Remove rare SNPs (MAF < 0.01)
 - Remove SNPs that have high rates of missing information

-We can do this using the `qc.sh` script. **NOTE: YOU DON'T NEED TO RUN THIS, JUST READ AND UNDERSTAND THE SCRIPT**
+We can do this using the `qc.sh` script. **NOTE:** This has already been run once you just need to understand what the script is doing

 		less qc.sh